 Additionally, Blake Austin College reserves the right to perform additional drug screening at any time within the students' program and as required by our community partners.
-Additional drug screens are at the cost of the college, however if a student has incurred a previous positive result additional screens will be at the student's expense.

 NOTE: The drug and background screen will be performed by an independent contractor.
 The cost is bundled for the drug screen and background screen is the responsibility of the prospective student.
 Information regarding the cost is provided to all prospective students during their initial meeting with the admissions department.